isi-vista/adam/docs/using_adam_tutorials/adding_a_curriculum.rst

 Curricula with more than one template
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Suppose we now want to show our learner both a ball and a box.
+Suppose we now want to show our learner a ball, then a box.
 How do we do it?

 For more complex curricula, like this one,
 we need to define and use more than one situation template.